Dave Graney: 1998–present: The Dave Graney Show- the Royal Dave Graney Show – the Lurid Yellow Mist to the mistLY

 Graney and Moore's next band was The Dave Graney Show (elaborated in 2003 to The Royal Dave Graney Show), which formed in early 1998 with Stuart Perera on guitar and Adele Pickvance (Robert Forster Band) on bass guitar.
 The single, "Between Times", and The Dave Graney Show were released in November on Festival Records.
 Guest musicians included Duffield, Sean Kelly (ex-Models) on backing vocals and Billy Miller.
 It was co-produced with Duffield and Kenihan.
 In February 1999, "Your Masters Must Be Pleased with You" was released as a single and Billy Miller had permanently joined the line-up.
 The latter single's video was part of a twenty-minute film shot and edited by Mahony called Smile and Wave.
 This album saw half of it recorded and played by only Graney and Moore, then the rest of the band was brought in to play the other half.

 Graney and Moore continued to perform live around Australia and released material on their own Melbourne based label, Cockaigne.
 Cockaigne's first release was The Dave Graney Show's single, "Drugs are Wasted on the Young" in February 2000 ahead of the album, Kiss Tomorrow Goodbye in April.
 It was co-produced by Graney, Moore and Adam Rhodes.
 Other singles were "Out of the Loop" (with Mahony video) and "Have You Heard About the Melbourne Mafia?", both with cover art by Mahony.
 Graney described the album as "dark, brandy flavoured funk".
 It was released in the UK and Europe on Cooking Vinyl.
 A tour of Europe, with a line-up of Graney, Moore and Perera, supporting Nick Cave and The Bad Seeds followed in 2001.
 It was during this tour that Graney contracted a filthy lung infection which resulted in an operation at a hospital in Paris.
 Clare Moore released her first solo album, The Third Woman, on Chapter Music in August.

 July 2002, saw the release of Heroic Blues, which was produced by Graney, Moore and Adam Rhodes.
 The single, "Are We Goin' Too Fast For Love?", was issued.
 The title track was recorded live at a sound check at the Tarwin Lower Pub earlier in the year.
 Graney improvised the vocal about a performer playing to an empty room.
 He called it a "folk soul" album.

 Moore appeared with Melbourne band, The Sand Pebbles, on stage as well as on record.
 She contributed strings and keyboards to albums by Kim Salmon as well as the Wagons.
-She played on Robert Forster's (Go Betweens) covers CD I Had a New York Girlfriend.
+She played on Robert Forster's (The Go-Betweens) covers CD I Had a New York Girlfriend.
 She appears with Jane Dust and the Giant Hoopoes, her own band the Dames and with jazz combination Henry Manetta and the Trip.
 Graney and Moore engineered and mixed the debut albums by the Darling Downs (Salmon and Ron Peno) and the Muddy Spurs.
 They both played in Salmon, the seven guitar, two drummer heavy rock orchestra devised and led by Kim Salmon.